davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## First Stab at a Design

+To, recap, we want to build a consensus algorithm that runs on a network of computers, keeping some kind of shared state in sync.
+It provides two methods that can be called on any of those computers, any number of times concurrently:

+* **propose**: accepts a value the caller would like to write to the shared state
+* **query**: returns the current value of the shared state to the caller

+We want these methods to provide the following guarantees:

+* **coherence**: all computers see the same return value from query()
+* **conflict-resolution**: if there are multiple propose() calls, one of them is chosen arbitrarily to be the value the system coheres on
+* **no-decoherence**: if query() returns a particular value, you can safely assume all past and future calls to query() have/will return that value on every node
+* **fault-tolerance**: the algorithm works even if computers, networks and software fail

+To keep the problem scoped for now, we'll add a couple of simplifying assumptions:

+First, we'll initially assume we're trying to reach consensus on a single scalar variable, such as an int, bool, string, enum, etc. We won't tackle lists, maps, or other complex data structures for now.
+But we can probably figure out how to do that if the need ever arises.

+Second, we'll build a one-shot consensus primitive: once a proposed value has been chosen, it'll be impossible to ever change it again.
+This is probably too simple for real-world use cases; it would mean that a lock, once acquired, cannot be released, or a key-value pair, once written, cannot be overwritten.
+But once we have a one-shot consensus primitive, there are probably clever ways to upgrade it into a consensus primitive that supports overwrites

+These might be somewhat unrealistic design limitations, but as it turns out, it'll be plenty hard to build one-shot consensus over a single variable as it is!

+## Leader-Based Consensus

+## The Majority-Rules Voting Algorithm

+---

+Old content from before I decided to set up leader-based first.
+This should be reworked to incorporate the learning that a design must be symmetric peer-to-peer:

 Now we know what to build, so let's get right down to it.
 How will we make this work?

 Start by considering: in real life, when you and a group of other people  need to reach an agreement but you don't already agree to begin with, what do you do?
 Say you're with a group of friends, and you all know you want to eat at a restaurant for lunch, but you don't know where you want to go.
 How do you make a group decision?